euphoriacyberware-ai/DT-gRPC-Swift-Client/README.md

 ## Requirements

-- macOS 14.0+
-- iOS 17.0+ (if building for iOS)
+- macOS 14.0+ / iOS 17.0+
+- Swift 5.9+
 - Xcode 15.0+
-- Swift 5.9+
-- Draw Things app with gRPC server enabled or standalone gRPC server for nVidia
+- A running [Draw Things](https://drawthings.ai) gRPC server (the Draw Things app with its gRPC server enabled, or the standalone gRPC server for NVIDIA)

 ### Draw Things Server Setup